juxt/yada/README.md

 which is just what we need to handle and communicate errors properly.

 ## What's wrong with Liberator?

+Not much.

+### There are limits to the state machine abstraction

 The original webmachine design using a state transition diagram has served us well.
 However, there are a number of problems.
 I feel the